Acuari0/ballast_test/README.md

 # Language

-I see that every title is in English, so I use the English for de native language pf the app.
+I see that every title is in English, so I use the English for de native language of the app.

 # Unit Test